a-fortin/SAF/README.md

 # SAF - Service Account Finder

-This PowerShell script fetch servers on Active Directory and remotely check service and scheduled task for any uncommon accounts.
-The goal of this script is to make a html report to help system administrators to find any  where service accounts are use in their Windows server infrastructure.
+This PowerShell script fetch servers on Active Directory  and remotely examines services and scheduled tasks for any unusual accounts.
+The objective of this script is to generate an HTML report that assists system administrators in identifying instances where service accounts are employed within their Windows server infrastructure.

 ## Disclaimer
 This script is provided as-is without any warranties.
 Use it at your own risk.